zoekirsh/programming-univbasics-4-finding-an-element-in-an-array-lab-sfo01-seng-ft-111620/README.md

 To implement this method, you will need loop over the provided array and compare each value in the array to the value provided.
-Remember though, that this is _not_ the value that needs to be returned
+Remember though, that this is _not_ the value that needs to be returned.

-A walkthrough for this lab is provided below, but try your best to first solve this on your own.
+A walkthrough for this lab is provided below, but first, try your best to solve this on your own.

 ..